-- Tipping is not part of the Uber “culture” and although Uber’s corporate position is that tipping is unnecessary, some passengers still elect to offer cash tips to drivers.
-You cannot tip within the app for both Uber and Lyft.
+- Tipping originally was not part of the Uber “culture” and although Uber’s corporate position is that tipping is unnecessary, some passengers still elect to offer tips to drivers.
+You can now tip within the app for both Uber and Lyft.

-- In lieu of tipping, a pleasant way to end each ride is by saying, “thanks for the great ride, I’ll be sure to give you 5-stars.”
+- A pleasant way to end each ride is by saying, “thanks for the great ride, I’ll be sure to give you 5-stars.”
 (Which also helps increase your chances of receiving a positive review from the driver.)

 - If you have more general questions about using Uber that this post doesn’t answer, refer to the Uber Help page for FAQ.

-- If you’re new to the Uber scene, you can get a free ride up to $15 by signing up via this link for Uber (or use code tomb3417 if the link doesn’t work) or a free ride up to $20 on Lyft via this link (or code tom291882).
+- If you’re new to the Uber scene, you can get a free ride by signing up via this link for Uber or a free ride on Lyft via this link.

-- Average Uber cost within Walt Disney World is $8-13 per trip.
+- Average Uber/Lyft cost within Walt Disney World is $8-13 per trip.
 This works out to be around one-third to half the cost of a Mears taxi for the same distance.

 - Average Uber cost from Walt Disney World to Universal Orlando’s drop-off point is $15-18 per trip.